Sylinko/Everywhere.Docs/en-US/docs/getting-started/introduction.md

 ![banner](/banner.webp)

-`Everywhere` is a context-aware, interactive AI assistant built on [.NET](https://dotnet.microsoft.com/) and [Avalonia](https://avaloniaui.net/).
-Unlike traditional chat interfaces, Everywhere integrates directly into your desktop environment, sensing your screen content, understanding application context, and taking action on your behalf.
+**Everywhere** is an interactive AI assistant with context-aware capabilities, featuring a sleek, modern UI and powerful integrated functionality.
+Unlike traditional AI tools, Everywhere instantly perceives and understands anything on your screen.
+No need for screenshots, copying, or switching apps—just press a shortcut key to get the help you need right where you are, delivering seamless AI assistant support.

 ## 🌟 Use Cases {#use-cases}